Welcome to the Essex County Environmental Center!

 Contact the Leonia Environmental Commission for more information.
 The entrance to the preserve is located on Highwood Avenue in Leonia, NJ or off of Roff Avenue, Glen Avenue or 4th street in Palisades Park.
 Parking is available on Highwood Avenue near the entrance or on Roff and Glen Avenue.

-Feel free to e-mail NJUrbanForest at NJUrbanForest@gmail.com with any comments, memories or suggestion!
+Feel free to comment below with any bird sightings, interesting plants, memories or suggestions!
 Thank you and have fun exploring!